pypi/warehouse/docs/dev/development/attestation-internals.rst

 Attestation object verification is described at a high level in :pep:`740`.

+Users are **strongly discouraged** from implementing the steps below in an ad-hoc manner, since they involve error-prone X.509 and transparency log operations.
+Instead, we **strongly encourage** integrators to use either `pypi-attestation-models`_ or `sigstore-python`_'s pre-existing APIs for attestation manipulation, signing, and verification.

 Using the details above, we can provide the steps with slightly more accuracy:

 1. Retrieve the distribution (sdist or wheel) being verified and its